Bilibilizm/GeoFS-Flight-Inspection-Checklist/README.md

 The GeoFS Flight Inspection Checklist is a user-friendly script designed to enhance the flight simulation experience in GeoFS by providing a comprehensive checklist for pilots.
 This script is a customizable, interactive checklist that covers all stages of a flight, from preparation to shutdown.
 It is created to ensure that pilots go through all necessary pre-flight, in-flight, and post-flight procedures, enhancing safety and realism in the virtual cockpit.

-•Shift+F to open and close the menu
+•Shift+F to open and close the menu (**It conflicts with clicking F to release gold and silver.
+Please change the shortcut key for "F release flap" to another key position in the settings!!!**)

 •Shift to achieve spoiler pre positioning